Blackbird

 I always wonder whether or not to write about places like Blackbird.
 It's a Chicago mainstay.
 Everyone knows about it.
 But having eaten there recently it would be a shame not to wallow in the near-perfection of the restaurant.
 Even sitting at the bar, I had a terrific dinner.

 The bar location means sitting on tall hard wooden chairs versus the short wooden chairs at the regular tables.
-Neither are cushioned (boy, do I need special treatment) so it's not really an issue.
+Neither are cushioned (boy, do I need special treatment) so it’s scivolo gonfiabile not really an issue.
 However service is not the same.
 If you want constant attention get a table.

-It's on Randolph and the decor is very formal and clean – definitely not homey or casual.
-The appetizers I tried included the scallops, quail and sweetbreads.
+It’s on Randolph and the decor is very formal and clean – definitely not homey or casual.
+The

 The sweetbreads were cooked twice, finished in the pan with